-The 6th Annual FAF Request for Applications - posted June 5, 2013
+The 7th Annual Fund-A-Fellow (FAF) Request for Applications

 Past MDF Grant Awards

-In January 2013, MDF awarded two $100,000 postdoctoral research fellowships, each providing two years of support at $50,000 per fellowship per year, through the Foundation's Fund-A-Fellow program.
-These awards are supporting new and innovative studies that are relevant to the pathogenesis of DM, disease progression, best practices in clinical management of the disorder, and therapeutic and diagnostic development for myotonic dystrophy.
+In January 2014, MDF awarded two $100,000 postdoctoral research fellowships, each providing two years of support at $50,000 per fellowship per year, through the Foundation's Fund-A-Fellow program.
+These awards support new and innovative studies relevant to the pathogenesis of DM, disease progression, best practices in clinical management of the disorder, and therapeutic and diagnostic development for myotonic dystrophy.
 Learn more about our current and past grant recipients.

 In 2012, MDF awarded a multi-year grant to support the creation of the first Myotonic Dystrophy Clinical Research Network (DMCRN), a collaborative effort led by Dr. Charles Thornton of the University of Rochester Medical Center.
 The DMCRN, which will launch in 2014, will be comprised of five university-based centers with expertise in DM research.